 If your budgies kiss, they’re friendly and comfortable with each other.
 Budgies don’t tap their beaks if they dislike each other, nor will they ever nuzzle against a bird they distrust.

-This is a positive sign if you see your two budgies kissing, locking their beaks together gently, or softly pecking around each other’s faces.
+It’s a positive sign if you see your two budgies kissing, locking beaks together, or softly pecking around each other’s faces.
 They have formed a bond and enjoy each other’s company.
-You can be sure that your budgies are happy, entertained, and feel safe around one another.
+You can be sure your budgies are happy, entertained, and feel safe around one another.